bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Sjors Provoost: 00:27:24

-In essence when you're using it, at least if the software is developed all the way to being nice, you would just say...
-"I'm going to send a 10 Tether to you, you have a 100, Aaron, so you're going to send me 10."
+In essence when you're using it, at least if the software is developed all the way to being nice, you would just say, "I'm going to send a 10 Tether to you, you have a 100, Aaron, so you're going to send me 10".
 I give you an address, you click, copy paste the address, you enter the number 10, you click send and it just works.
-On your end, your wallet is uploading certain files to a server that has all the proofs.
-And on my end it's actually fetching files from the server to see all those proofs.
+On your end, your wallet is uploading certain files to a server that has all the proofs, and on my end it's actually fetching files from the server to see all those proofs.
-And in the case of something like Tether, I guess it would make sense for the Tether Corporation to be hosting that server.
+In the case of something like Tether, I guess it would make sense for the Tether Corporation to be hosting that server.
-Because in the end, they decide what happens anyway, right?
+Because in the end, they decide what happens anyway.
 They're the counterparty.
 You're already trusting them, so it doesn't matter that they also host some data, which as far as I know, they can't really decode.
 So it's still kind of nice from a privacy point of view.

 Ruben Somsen: 00:28:17

-But it is important that you save your own data, right?
+But it is important that you save your own data.
 Because when I received the $1,000, then maybe Tether has that data as well, and I have the data.
 But if the Tether company then stops cooperating, now I can't spend it without the data that they were holding for me.
 So I need to hold my own data.